 But why should you listen to me?
 Well, not to brag or anything, but I did receive AP college credit for my dark-room photography skills back in the day.
 I studied studio art in undergrad, and I’ve continued to enjoy photography during my spare time.
 My tool of choice is no longer film or even my DSLR, but my iPhone, which is typically attached to my hand (sad, I know).
 It’s wild how far camera phones have come.
 Nowadays, your iPhone already has a built-in, high-quality camera, so you don’t even need expensive equipment to get the job done.

 And once you get that job done, your boss will be blown away – and your products will fly off the shelves.
 For ecommerce businesses, high-quality product photography is a key to sales: 93% of consumers consider visual appearance to be the key deciding factor in a purchasing decision.
-So let’s dive into some simple techniques that will take you from novice selfie photographer to almost-professional business photographer.
+So let’s dive into some simple product photography tips and techniques that will take you from novice selfie photographer to almost-professional business photographer.

 Between optimizing your Google Shopping data feed and crafting high-converting Amazon product descriptions, chances are you don’t have much time to study the art of photography.

 As such, we’ll kick things off with five basic product photography tips for beginners.

 Let’s start with product photography lighting.
 Without proper light, neither your product nor your background is going to appear how it does to you in person.
 “A white background without light doesn’t appear white in the photo, it appears grey,” says Tony Northrup in an article for the Digital Photography School.

 There are two options for product photography lighting: studio lighting and natural lighting.
 The product that you’re photographing, the purpose of the photo, and the platform on which you’re advertising it will help you decide which setup to go for.
 Natural lighting can work really well for product photographs featuring edible items, people, and clothing, and these natural looking photos can work well in social media contexts, like Instagram.